How to buy and email an iTunes Gift Card

 - Enter your credit card security number.

-The gift card should show up in your friend's inbox automatically in about four - eight hours and you will recieve a confirmation email when they have been sent.
+The gift card should show up in your friend's inbox automatically in about four - eight hours and you will receive a confirmation email when they have been sent.

 Questions?